 The invention of paper in 105 AD in China contributed to the development of printing.
 Chinese discovered a movable type of printing almost a thousand years later, in 1045 AD, and it came to Europe in 1276 AD.
 The art of printing was perfected in 1450; the first images appeared in printed books in 1460.

 The Industrial Revolution (1760–1800) was a time of significant change.
 The invention of the typewriter in 1800 led to a more efficient and effective spread of the written word, in addition to lithography and other techniques that enhanced printing.

 The use of graphic design exploded in 1900.
 With the printing of visual information to attract customers' interest and logos to help corporations establish their brands, the advertising sector grew.
 In the late 1900s, computer technology also advanced, transforming the graphic design industry with applications like Photoshop.

-Today, graphic design prioritizes the use of digital technologies, although in some cases, designers still use drawings and paintings to create logos, covers, layouts and much more.
+Today, in a digital age, graphic design prioritizes the use of digital technologies to convey visual messages.
+However, in some cases, designers still use drawings and paintings to create logos, covers, layouts and much more.

 Graphic Design Elements

 Visual elements graphic designers use while creating visual content are also called elements of graphic design.

 - Color attracts the consumer's attention to specific design elements and arouses the appropriate mood or emotion — that's why designers use them wisely and selectively.

 - Line is one of the basic elements that assist the artist in clarifying to the audience what they are expected to notice or take in.

 - Shape makes images recognizable and strong.
 They have a significant role in interpreting symbols in the world around us.